katriendg/aio-cert-manager/README.md

 ./deploy/4-b-aio-cert-secondary.sh
 ```

-The key flow to review is in the last script where a secondary CA root key pair is created, the ConfigMap with the trust bundle is updated to include primary AND secondary certs so clients can trust both old and new certs upfront.
+The most relevant part of this flow to review is in the last script `4-b-aio-cert-secondary.sh` where a secondary CA root key pair is created, the ConfigMap with the trust bundle is updated to include primary AND secondary certs so clients can trust both old and new certs upfront.
 The script then updates the secret replacing the primary cert/key with the secondary.
 This does not automatically trigger cert re-issuance so this is then forced by using the `cmctl certificate renew` command line.

 Because TLS clients such as OPC UA Supervisor don't automatically pick up the new trust bundle via ConfigMap mount, it is also necessary to restart the pods for some services.

 ### Sample with trust-manager and manual rollover using new Issuer for BrokerListener

-One sample uses `trust-manager` and uses a new `Issuer` to pick-up root cert changes.
+This sample uses `trust-manager` and uses a new `Issuer` to pick-up root cert changes.
+Take a moment to review the different steps taken by the scripts.
 For this sample use:

 ```bash
 # ensure Environment Variables are set as described in Readme